kentlee7/Software-help-files/README.md

 * Obsidian error message: Too many files open (in Ubuntu)
 * Distrubuted line justification in LibreOffice Writer
 * Installing double-sided SSDs in a laptop
+* Switching from VirtualBox to KVM / QEMU